bruinwald/stratux-setup/README.md

 *** Note, currently outdated and not in sync with the latest Stratux code ***

+September 5th, 2024 - This repo is now currently in sync with the latest Stratux code.
+However, it is still in beta development.
+Of the things to do, I plan to add Raspberry Pi 4B and Pi 5 support.
+For now, it seems to be working great on the Pi 3B.
+Feel free to clone this fork and test on other platforms.

 An alternative method for installing Stratux on your board's Linux OS.

 The script is currently in beta development.